 If it comes as a surprise to you that there are Hoary bats in Hawaii, you aren’t alone.
-It may be even more of a surprise to learn that these Hawaii animals may soon be the first land mammal of Hawaii.
+It may be even more of a surprise to learn that these Hawaii animals are the only endemic land mammals in Hawaii and one of only two species of endemic Hawaiian mammals period.
+The other one is the beloved Hawaiian monk seal.

 We’ve lived here for a long time and had never seen a Hawaiian Hoary bat until recently.
 Then one evening while walking along Kauai’s Hanalei Bay, we noticed what we thought were birds flying at sunset over the shoreline.
 Upon closer inspection of their unique flying patterns, we realized that these were actually the endangered Hawaiian Hoary bat.